-At Essex, we specialise in business law, public law, criminal justice, health law, law and technology, socio-legal studies and human rights law.
-We are ranked 47th for Law in THE World University Rankings by Subject 2023 and we are 3rd in the UK for research power in law (THE research power measure, REF2021).
+We are ranked 49th for Law in THE World University Rankings by subject 2024, which is 9th in the UK, and we are 3rd in the UK for research power in law (THE research power measure, REF2021).

 At Essex, our work has always been informed by the expertise of our academics, who are not only specialists in their fields, but have held – and continue to occupy – key positions in advising the Government and global NGOs on issues relating to human rights law and international humanitarian law.